icodealot/noaa/README.md

 noaa.HourlyForecast(lat string, long string) (forecast *HourlyForecastResponse, err error) {
 ```

-For convenience, the ForecastResponse includes a reference to the PointsResponse obtained.
-In 2017 api.weather.gov was updated with a new REST API that requires multiple calls to obtain the relevant information for the coordinates given by latitude and longitude.
+For convenience, the ForecastResponse includes a reference to the PointsResponse
+obtained.
+In 2017 api.weather.gov was updated with a new REST API that requires
+multiple calls to obtain the relevant information for the coordinates given by
+latitude and longitude.
+This PointsResponse is cached by the `noaa` client to
+reduce the number of round trips required for static data. (set of endpoints)

 ## Setup

-Assuming a working `go` toolchain is in place this module can be installed with:
+Assuming a working `go` 1.18+ toolchain is in place this module can be installed with:

 ```
 go get -u github.com/icodealot/noaa